Haiti President Jovenel Moise assassinated at home: official

 “The country's security situation is under the control of the National Police of Haiti and the Armed Forces of Haiti,” Joseph said in a statement from his office.
 “Democracy and the republic will win.”

 In the statement, Joseph said some of the attackers spoke in Spanish but offered no further explanation.
-He later said in a radio address that they spoke Spanish or English.
+In later statements, he said that they spoke Spanish or English and were highly trained and heavily armed.

 A resident who lives near the president's home said she heard the attack.